exprpapi/resume.rs/README.md

 # `resume.rs`

+> It's not about the resume of the man, but about the man in the resume.

-A glorified templating resume generator written in Rust.
+A standalone glorified templating resume generator written in Rust.

-Looks for a `resume.yaml` file and generates a `resume.pdf`
+Looks for a `resume.yaml` file and generates both `resume.tex` and `resume.pdf`

 The `yaml` schema is by all means not yet ratified.